 In our experiments, adults imagined that they joined a new company (Experiment 1), and children imagined that they transferred to a new school (Experiment 2).
-They were told that a majority of individuals (16 out of 20; 80%) in their new company/classroom were either nice or mean, corroborated by the behaviors of a sample of nice and mean individuals (the base rate)1.
-An individual from the company/classroom, the "familiar individual", showed either mostly nice or mostly mean behaviors (5 out of 6, i.e., 83%; the individual-level statistical information)2.
-The sample of individuals and the familiar individuals showed their behaviors toward the participant (First-Person condition) or another colleague/classmate (Third-Person condition).
-Then, adults were asked to choose a partner for their next project, and children a playmate, from two options: either the "familiar individual" (for whom participants had strong individual-level statistical information) or a "new individual" randomly selected from the classroom/company (for whom participants had the base rate, but no individual-level information).
+They were told that a majority of individuals (16 of 20; 80%) in their new company/classroom were either nice or mean, corroborated by the behaviors of a sample of nice and mean individuals (the base rate).
+An individual from the company/classroom, the "familiar individual," showed either mostly nice or mostly mean behaviors (5 of 6; 83%; the individual-level statistical information).
+The sample of individuals and the familiar individual showed their behaviors toward the participant (First-Person condition) or another colleague/classmate (Third-Person condition).
+Then, adults were asked to choose a partner for their next project, and children were asked to choose a playmate, from two options: either the "familiar individual" (for whom participants had strong individual-level statistical information) or a "new individual" randomly selected from the company/classroom (for whom participants had the base rate but no individual-level information).
 Lastly, to examine whether participants use statistical information to infer the traits of their chosen partners, we asked them to predict whether their partners would be nice or mean.